 Examples and types of procrastination cycles

 - The negative emotions and emotion regulation procrastination cycles (including the anxiety, fear, and doubt procrastination cycles).
 For example, this type of cycle can occur when someone is afraid of doing badly on a task, so they delay getting started, which causes them to do badly in reality, which increases their fear of doing badly on similar tasks, which increases the likelihood that they’ll procrastinate again on similar tasks for the same reason in the future.
 Similarly, this type of cycle can occur when someone postpones working on a task, which causes them to feel negative emotions such as shame or guilt, which makes them likely to keep postponing the task, because they worry that engaging with it will make them feel worse when they realize how much time they’ve wasted.
-This type of cycle can be driven by causes such as anxiety, stress, fear of failure, fear of negative evaluation, perfectionism, pessimism, self-doubt, self-criticism, self-blame, low self-compassion, low self-efficacy, low self-confidence, and task aversion.
+This type of cycle can be driven by causes such as depression, anxiety, stress, fear of failure or negative evaluation, perfectionism, pessimism, self-doubt, self-criticism, self-blame, low self-compassion, low self-efficacy, low self-confidence, and task aversion.